trujunzhang/politic-book/deployment/deploy.md

 ```

 ## Using it Now
 After installed the docker's container.
 It is just a python server.
+No projects.
 Next step is that how to deploy our 'politicl-crawler-scraper' and run it as scheduled tasks.

 #### How to schedule the scripts per 30 minutes